 NOTE: HOLD YOUR CURSOR OVER A SLIDE TO STOP IT SCROLLING.

-SOLO WALKERS & RUNNERS ROUTE - DAY ONE
+SOLO WALKERS & RUNNERS ROUTE - DAY ONE: 41.9 KMS

-This year, our 25th anniversary, we have had more runners register already for this phenomenal challenge.
-A marathon a day for 12 days puts the Blue Cross back into that physical event category that will be undertaken by long distance runners in a league of their own.
+This year, our 26th consecutive staging of the Blue Cross, we have had more runners register already for this phenomenal challenge.
+A marathon a day for 12 days puts the Blue Cross back into that physical event category that will be undertaken by long distance walkers and runners in a league of their own.

 It is a long drive to the lowest point in Zimbabwe at the confluence of the Save and Runde Rivers where the event starts.
-Walkers and runners start their 2020 Blue Cross from the Save River riverbed, opposite the phenomenal and wild Gonarezhou National Park and close to the Chilo Gorge Lodge.
+Walkers and runners start their 2021 Blue Cross from the Save River riverbed, opposite the phenomenally wild Gonarezhou National Park and close to the Chilo Gorge Lodge.
 For those who would like some luxury, accommodation is available at Chilo Gorge Lodge.
 BOOK EARLY.

 Soloists begin their epic endeavour by taking the Chilo access road northwest from the Save riverbed towards the Rupangwana Business Centre on the main tar road.
 Elephant and Buffalo may be encountered along this section and participants should exercise caution.

-SOLO WALKING / RUNNING ROUTE - DAY TWO
+SOLO WALKING / RUNNING ROUTE - DAY TWO: 41.8 KMS

-SOLO WALKING / RUNNING ROUTE - DAY THREE
+SOLO WALKING / RUNNING ROUTE - DAY THREE: 41.9 KMS

 From the overnight camp close to the Mozambique border, the route continues to progress along some rough and stony sections which make for slow going on the part of the back-up vehicles.